 Oven temps can vary (buy an oven thermometer and check it often) and even weather and altitude can make a difference.
 High altitude is longer and slightly lesser temp for baking.

 Sooooo, try this.
-DON’T take out your pies that have a liquid mix like this one, never outta the oven UNTIL you have given the rack a “slight shake” with your oven-gloved hand……..IF you see a wiggle, jiggle move, or groove of the center of the pie, (very much like my big booty shakes after years of eating this pie!)
-IT NEEDS ABOUT ANOTHER FIVE MINUTES TO BAKE.
+DON’T take out your Chocolate Pecan pie outta the oven UNTIL you have given the rack a “slight shake” with your oven-gloved hand……..IF you see a wiggle, jiggle move, or groove of the center of the pie, IT NEEDS ABOUT ANOTHER FIVE MINUTES TO BAKE.